Course on CUDA Programming on NVIDIA GPUs, July 22-26, 2024

 Application: 3D Laplace finite difference solver

-CUDA aspects: thread block size optimisation, multi-dimensional memory layout
+CUDA aspects: thread block size optimisation, multi-dimensional memory layout, performance profiling

 Practical 4